RadioAstronomySoftwareGroup/pyuvdata/README.md

 * miriad is supported for aipy-style analysis, further testing is required for use in the miriad package
 * uvfits conforms to AIPS memo 117 (as of May 2015).
 It is tested against FHD, CASA, and AIPS.
 However AIPS is limited to <80 antennas and CASA imaging does not seem to support >255 antennas.
 * uvh5 is an HDF5-based file format defined by the HERA collaboration, and will be defined by a memo (coming soon).
 Note that this is a new format and is very experimental, consider it to be an alpha version.
+It is probably not compatible with other interferometric HDF5 files defined by other groups.
 * FHD (read-only support, tested against MWA and PAPER data)
 * CASA measurement sets (read-only support)